mednax-it/Omniparser_Schemas/README.md

 If referring physician id does not exist, identifier will default to concatenation of `mrn_facility`, the patient visit segment code "PV1" and the FHIR ParticipationType Code System value "REF"

     {mrn}-{facility_id}-PV1-REF

+**Note**

+Once regression tests were commenced in circleci and after review by Jason/Craig were completed, will provide env variable details and steps needed to run locally